mattchupek/mattchupek/README.md

 Hi there 👋
-I'm Matt, a Data Analyst, and SQL enthusiast.
+I'm Matt, a Data Analyst and SQL enthusiast.

 ABOUT Me